NikkelM/JSON-to-Notion/README.md

 # Advanced JSON to CSV

-Cherrypick properties from you JSON file that should be converted to CSV, optionally providing additional default values.
+Cherrypick properties from your `.json` file that should be converted to `.csv`, optionally providing additional default values.